jaydik/bia656/README.md

  - Start faceting to get some more exploration
  - Figure out time series vs flat
  - Use the other data set to first predict Customers then Sales using the custs
+ - Do a log transform on sales
+ - Hard to figure out this oneHot encoding.
+Is it necessary?